 Slap's BBQ - Kansas City, Kansas

-The meats were served dry (without sauce), and sauce was available in a squeeze bottle on the table.
+The meats are served dry (without sauce), and sauce was available in a squeeze bottle on the table.
 The sauce is the most unusual thing about this barbecue.
 It is a thin, very sweet sauce like that served with some appetizers in Chinese or Thai restaurants.
 While it may have its fans, I believe they could use a second, less sweet sauce.
-Fortunately the meats were good without sauce.
+Fortunately the meats are good without sauce.

-copyright 2015 by Keith Stokes
+copyright 2015-2020 by Keith Stokes